nskazki/martin/README.md

    2. If the blue light flashes once as you toggle the switch, charge the device by plugging a USB-C to USB-C cable into the same board.
 2. Use buttons A to D to control the cat once it's climbed the screen.
+   1. It takes about a minute for the device to boot.
+   2. The green light on the front board flashes as it boots.
+   3. Once booted, the green light goes off, and the cat jumps in.

 # How to Bluetooth